 After Constantinople was sacked, the new Latin imperial house had to sell the Passion relics accumulated in the previous two centuries to balance its treasury.
 France acquired them from the Venetians for an astronomically high sum after Baldwin II had pawned them and could not redeem them.

-The relics, twenty-two in all, were originally in Constantinople in the Bucoleon Palace and the Blachernae Church, and were brought to Paris in three separate voyages: first, the famous Crown of Thorns, which left Constantinople in 1239.
-Then a group of several relics, which may have included the Mandylion, which arrived in Paris in 1241.
-And finally, a smaller group of relics that left Constantinople in 1241 and arrived in Paris in 1241 or 1242.
+The relics, totaling twenty-two, were originally located in Constantinople’s Bucoleon Palace and the Blachernae Church.
+They were brought to Paris in three separate voyages: first, the famous Crown of Thorns, which left Constantinople in 1239; then, a group of several relics, which may have included the Mandylion, which arrived in Paris in 1241; and finally, a smaller group of relics that left Constantinople in 1241 and arrived in Paris in 1241 or 1242.

-One of the relics is described as “sanctam toellam, tabulae insertam”.
-However, it is uncertain whether this was really the Mandylion.
+One of the relics is described as “sanctam toellam, tabulae insertam.”
+However, it is uncertain whether this was truly the Mandylion.

-First, it should be noted that the Mandylion was unknown in the West and is therefore described in vague terms when it arrived at the Sainte-Chapelle.
-One does not refer to it in inventories as the Mandylion or Image of Edessa but as a ‘sacred cloth’.
+First, it should be noted that the Mandylion was unknown in the West and was thus described in vague terms when it arrived at the Sainte-Chapelle.
+It was not referred to in inventories as the Mandylion or Image of Edessa, but rather as a “sacred cloth.”

 Most of the relics and reliquaries were then lost during the French Revolution.
 Only three of the relics remain today: the Crown of Thorns, the Nails of the Passion and a piece of the True Cross, which were first kept in the treasury in Notre-Dame, but after its fire went to the Louvre.
 The Sainte-Chapelle no longer houses relics or reliquaries.